gvaughn/elixir_gilded_rose/README.md

 ## Git Branches

-* The 'master' branch contains the starting point for the kata.
+* The [master](https://github.com/gvaughn/elixir_gilded_rose/tree/master) branch contains the starting point for the kata.

-* The 'gvaughn' branch is my first solution for this kata.
+* The [gvaughn](https://github.com/gvaughn/elixir_gilded_rose/tree/gvaughn) branch is my first solution for this kata.

+* The [gvaughn2](https://github.com/gvaughn/elixir_gilded_rose/tree/gvaughn2) is my 2nd attempt, which I like better.

+* The [eksperimental](https://github.com/gvaughn/elixir_gilded_rose/tree/eksperimental) branch is our first community addition.

+* The [aptinio](https://github.com/gvaughn/elixir_gilded_rose/tree/aptinio) is our 2nd community edition.

 * If you'd like to submit a PR with your own solution, I'll give you a branch too!